FMIA Guest: Nick Hardwick on Taking Proactive Approach to Brain Health

 The Treatment

-The first week of treatment went by without me having the chance to sit down with the doctor, to hear him explain my brain’s baseline results and come up with a plan to attack the situation.
+The first week of treatment went by without me having the chance to sit down with the doctor, to hear him explain my brain’s baseline results and come up with a plan of attack.
 Naturally, your mind starts to wander into dark places during times of waiting to hear back about test results.
 Do I have early onset dementia or Alzheimer’s?
 Is it Parkinson’s or ALS?
 Is it nothing at all?
 It felt good to be getting treatment, but the unknown was not a great place to dwell.

 Relief finally came with my first EEG analysis, and thankfully, none of my greatest fears were realized.
 My brain map showed abundantly high Theta wave activity, associated with a sleeping or meditative state—and I’m not a monk, so this wasn’t ideal—and low Alpha wave activity, which is where an active brain wants to be high.
 Ideally, I would have more Alpha waves and less Theta waves, along with more congruent wave transmission from the front to the back of the brain and from the left to the right hemisphere.
 As in all things, balance is key.